guyinacube/powerapps-docs-pr/articles/guided-learning/learning-customize-listbox-height.md

 **CountRows(Cities) * 55**

-The function counts the number of rows in the list box, and then multiplies that number by a row height of 55.
+The formula counts the number of rows in the list box, and then multiplies that number by a row height of 55.
 (55 is given as an example.
 The row height for an app will depend on things like font size and readability.)

 When you run the app, you'll see that the list boxes adjust depending on the number of cities listed.